mbacharis/smap-coding-challenge/REPORT.md

 consuption/urls.py:

 the "url(r'^summary/$', views.summary)," was removed to simplify the url tree.
 The detail url modified to accept the dUser_key variable

+admin.py:

+Registered a basic form of the models.
+This needs to be improved.

+No admin user has been created

+To do list:

++ Explore better way of importing external data, experiment with build-in migrate functionality

++ Improve admin site

++ Develop testing scripts